calebjones/gephi-streaming-client/README.md

 # Build Info

-This library is built and tested using Maven 3.0.3 and Java 1.6 against Gephi 0.8.2 beta.
-Note that integration tests are enabled by default via the failsafe plugin which assumes a running Gephi master server with a workspace endpoint available at `http://localhost:8080/workspace0`.
+Version 0.0.1-SNAPSHOT of this library is built and tested using Maven 3.0.3 and Java 1.6 against Gephi 0.8.2 beta.
+Version 0.0.2-SNAPSHOT of this library is build and tested using Maven 3.5.4 and Java 1.8 against Gephi 0.9.2.
+Note that integration tests are enabled by default via the failsafe plugin which assumes a running Gephi master server with a workspace endpoint available at `http://localhost:8080/workspace1`.
 Use `mvn install -DskipITs` to build w/o running the live integration tests.